fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/14/text.md

 }
 ```

-Then we have the get model function to retrieve the variables contained in the struct model, because we can't return the struct as it is right now.
+Second, we have the get model function to retrieve the variables contained in the struct model because we can't return the struct as it is right now.
 We have to make these types of tricks to get the struct values independently.
 This function is shown in the following code:

 ```
 /// @notice To get a model dataset, payment and timestamp